 Otherwise the dance academy would be crowded all the time, disturbing and affecting daily classes working processes, preparations for the examinations, rehearsals etc. During their ance education dance students have to work intensively, concentrated and focused.

-7. Can I go to university during the dance studies?
+7. Can I go to university during the dance training?

 Studying dance is a full time education.
 The times of the dance education and universitiy lectures often overlap.
 The dance students are expected to work by themselves individually beside the daily classes and in addition there are rehearsal times, so university studies are very difficult be made at the same time.

-8. Is there an age limit for the dance education program?
+8. Is there an age limit for the dance training?

 Our age limit is 26 years.
 Exceptions are possible.
 Most students begin their dance education after their school leaving examination or after a Dance Pre-Education.